makoto/osaka/events/kleros-decentralized-courts/README.md

 # The address to link to a Google map.
 Please test the address on Google Maps.
 # Example: 5. května 1640/65, 140 21 Praha 4
-address: Singularity Hive 03, 3 Chome-11-18 Minamisenba, Chuo Ward Osaka, Osaka 542-0081
+address: SingularityHive 03, 3 Chome-11-18 Minamisenba, Chuo Ward Osaka, Osaka 542-0081

 # The category of the event.
 Valid options:
 # - conference